Samsung T919 Behold: Reception and criticism

 who are looking for a mobile phone that could do nearly everything.

 The browser that comes with the Behold is not as sophisticated as the Apple iPhone's safari and with larger websites, it only allows the user to see only a portion of the website.

 In the email function on the Behold, the user can only choose from the 13 different email providers given and cannot add their own onto it.
 Some users may find that the QWERTY keyboard is bit small but after a while, users may be able to get used to it.

 With the TouchWiz interface that the Samsung Behold has, it allows for little personalization options for the home screen such as the limited wallpapers options and no screen savers but it does allow for using a photo that is taken with the camera on the Samsung Behold as the wallpaper.
 Also, the Behold's phonebook only allows the user to search for contacts' names through first names which could be a hassle.

 As for the Samsung Behold's camera, while photos taken outdoors seem to be clear and vibrant, reviewers feel photos taken indoors turn out to be "fuzzy with colors being on the dull side when taking shots from far distances."

 There is a flash on the Behold's camera but it is only useful when taking photos at a closer range (around three feet).
 As for the video application, users were dissatisfied with the quality of the footage taken because the highest quality of the videos could only be 320 X 240.
 Users felt that there were very few options for the video application and that the sound the videos produced were very low and users had to listen very closely to hear the sound.
 Mostly, this 5.0 pixel camera phone works just as well as a normal camera.

 Minor dislikes of the Samsung Behold that will vary with differing tastes are the simple design of the music player, for users who wish to use the Samsung Behold as a business handy phone, it does not allow for Microsoft Office documents to be opened but it allows PDF files to load, lacking a standard headphone jack.

-Video

-The Samsung Behold features the music video "Somewhere Else" by YouTube celebrity, Jodie Rivera a.k.a.
-VenetianPrincess.